The hunt for alcohol or drug misuse treatment near Coombe Dingle can be confusing. But our companion guide can lend a hand...

 Abbeycare has since grown to become a nationally recognised company and as a provider of rehab treatment.

 Why Do I Need To Complete An Assessment To Enter Abbeycare?

 It is necessary to evaluate whether you and the clinic are a good match for each other going forward.

-The Abbeycare medical team can help you detox comfortably.
+Our medical team are ready to help you detox, comfortably.

-Are you ready for recovery?
+Are you ready?